Estimate Time6 min

 1. Can I contribute to a traditional and Roth 401(k) at the same time?

 Yes, if your employer offers Roth 401(k)s.
-(Of retirement plans that Fidelity administers, nearly 80% do.1) Just know that your contributions are limited across plans.
-In 2024 someone under 50 can contribute a maximum of $23,000 to both, not each.
-Similarly, those who are age 50 or older can split their catch-up contributions ($8,000 in 2024) between traditional and Roth 401(k)s.
+(Of retirement plans that Fidelity administers, over 94% do.1) Just know that your contributions are limited across plans.
+In 2025, someone under 50 can contribute a maximum of $23,500 in aggregate, not independently.
+Similarly, those who are age 50 to 59, or 64 and older, can split their catch-up contributions (up to $7,500 in 2025) between traditional and Roth 401(k)s.
+Under the SECURE 2.0 Act, those between ages 60 and 63 will now be eligible to split "super catch-up" contributions (up to $11,250 in 2025) between these plans, if their plan sponsor implements this feature.
+Note: Beginning in 2026, high earners will not have the option to split catch-up contributions; any catch up contributions will have to be made to the Roth 401(k).

-Why might you want to split contributions between the 2?
+Why might you want to split contributions between the two?
 Maybe you like how traditional 401(k) contributions lower taxable income now and how Roth 401(k) withdrawals are tax-free later.

-"Strategically contributing to both accounts could be beneficial for those who want to manage their tax brackets," says Beau Zhao, CFA®, a director of Financial Solutions at Fidelity.
+"Strategically contributing to both accounts could be beneficial for those who want to manage their tax brackets," says Andrew Bachman, CFA®,2 CFP®,3 a director of Financial Solutions at Fidelity.
 If you don't know whether you'll be in a higher or lower tax bracket in the future, this could be a way to hedge your bets.
 Read about the Roth 401(k), which is most popular among 20- to 34-year-old Fidelity accountholders.
-Perhaps it's because young workers think they'll be in a higher tax bracket later and prefer to pay taxes now while they're in a lower tax bracket.

 2. Can I contribute to a 401(k) and an individual retirement account (IRA) in the same year?

-Yes, and according to Fidelity data, about 32% of its individual retirement accountholders also have an employer-sponsored defined contribution account, such as a 401(k).2 You can contribute up to $23,000 (plus an extra $7,500 for those age 50+) to a 401(k) and up to $7,000 (plus an extra $1,000 for those age 50+) across all of your IRAs for tax year 2024.
-Your income and whether you or your spouse has access to a workplace retirement plan determine whether and by how much your traditional IRA contributions are tax-deductible.
+Yes, and according to Fidelity data, about 32% of its individual retirement accountholders also have an employer-sponsored defined contribution account, such as a 401(k).4 For tax year 2025, you can contribute up to $23,500 (plus an extra $7,500 for those age 50+, or $11,250 for those ages 60 to 63) to a 401(k), and up to $7,000 (plus an extra $1,000 for those age 50+) across all of your IRAs.
+These limits are independent between you and your spouse, meaning you both can contribute up to the maximum amount into your own accounts.
+Your income and whether you, your spouse, or your employers contribute to a workplace retirement plan determine whether and by how much your traditional IRA contributions are tax-deductible.
 (Roth IRA contributions aren't.)
 Income restrictions also apply to Roth IRA contributions.

 Learn more about different types of retirement accounts.

-3. Can I have 401(k)s from 2 different employers in the same year?
+3. Can I have 401(k)s from two different employers in the same year?

 Yes.
-Maybe you switched full-time employers, or perhaps your side hustle offers a retirement plan, and maybe you prefer 1 plan's fund options but the other's employer match.
-Whatever reason you're contributing to 2 plans, just don't contribute more than the annual contribution limit across both plans.
+Maybe you switched full-time employers, or perhaps your side hustle offers a retirement plan, and maybe you prefer one plan's fund options but the other's employer match.
+Whatever reason you're contributing to two plans, just don't contribute more than the annual contribution limit across both plans.

 You can also have a workplace 401(k) and, if you're eligible, a self-employed 401(k) at the same time.
-Employee contribution limits apply across both plans, but employers can contribute up to 25% of your compensation.
-Total employee plus employer contributions cannot exceed $69,000 for 2024 ($76,500 if you're age 50 or older and contributing the catch-up contribution amount).
+Employee contribution limits apply across both plans, but unrelated employers can contribute up to 25% of your compensation independently.
+Total employee plus employer contributions cannot exceed $70,000 for 2025 ($77,500 if you're age 50 to 59, or 64 and older, and $81,250 if you're between ages 60 and 63 and contributing the catch-up contribution amount).
+This limit is independent for plans offered by unrelated employers.

 4. Can I have a traditional IRA and a Roth IRA at the same time?